Rochester, MN proudly showcases its green initiatives.

 Mayo Civic Center

-Located near the world-renowned Mayo Clinic, the 150,000 sq-ft Mayo Civic Center features meetings spaces that accommodate most types of group gatherings.
-Here are some of its green initiatives. http://www.mayociviccenter.com/.
+Located near Mayo Clinic, the soon to be 200,000 sq-ft Mayo Civic Center features meetings spaces that accommodate all types of group gatherings.
+Here are some of its green initiatives.

 - Boilers are powered by steam produced by Olmsted County's Waste-to-Energy plant- trash burned to create steam power.